A Full Salvadoran Breakfast

 - Heat some corn tortillas on a plate in the microwave.
 I like to have 2 to 3 per person.

 - Now put a little of the beans, plantains, ham and eggs on each plate.
-Add a nice cube of queso fresco if you want.
+Add a nice chunk of queso fresco if you want.
 And if you could care less about cholesterol, add a big dollop of sour cream or crema agria salvadoreña.

 - Serve to friends with salsa and lots of hot coffee.

-Que bueno!
+Que rico!